1920s technology for protecting oil and natural gas wells, and the environment.

 A well-perforating company is then called to the well site, adds the KGS article, because it is necessary to perforate holes in the casing at the proper position to allow the oil and natural gas to enter the casing.
 Learn more in Downhole Bazooka.
-Halliburton and rival service company Baker Hughes combine more than a century of oilfield service technologies.
-See History of Halliburton and Baker Hughes.
+Also see Halliburton and the Healdton Oilfield.

 In addition to receiving 38 patents for petroleum-related tools, Halliburton patented several unrelated inventions, including his engineers designing sturdy aluminum luggage, which became Zero Halliburton.

 Recommended Reading: Erle P. Halliburton, Genius with Cement (1959).
 Your Amazon purchase benefits the American Oil & Gas Historical Society.
 As an Amazon Associate, AOGHS earns a commission from qualifying purchases.